 Even with these extras, corporate housing is often less expensive than paying for a long-term stay at a hotel.
 The average daily rate for corporate housing in the U.S. was $150 in 2016, according to the CHPA, which notes this rate is the highest in recent history.
 In 2016, corporate housing revenues increased 10.2 percent, driving up corporate housing inventory with the current estimate at 66,863 units throughout the country, according to the report.

 For more information about corporate housing in Atlanta, visit chpaonline.org to find a certified company.
-Premier providers include TP Corporate Lodging (tpcorporatelodging.com) and Post Corporate Lodging (postcorporate.maac.com).
+Premier providers include TP Corporate Lodging (tpcorporatelodging.com) and Post Corporate Apartments (postcorporate.maac.com).